Selydove: Battle for Selydove

-On October 26, Russian forces advanced to the outskirts of the village of Vyshneve, further deterioating the control over supply lines to the city.
+On October 26, Russian forces advanced to the outskirts of the village of Vyshneve, further deteriorating the control over supply lines to the city.
 In the following days, Russia nearly encircled Selydove, with most roads cut off or under fire control.

 By October 27, DeepStateMap.Live showed that Russian forces had advanced and occupied most of the city, with the north-western outskirts remaining disputed territory.
 Russian sources claimed the same day that the entire city had been captured.
 On October 29, DeepState reported Russian advances in the north-western portions, leaving the city nearly fully occupied.
 The city's capture was confirmed on October 30.

 In the aftermath of the battle for the town, a commander disclosed that the city was defended by six Ukrainian positions, composed of about 60 soldiers.
 Because of this low manpower in contrast to Russian forces, the Ukrainian contingent was quickly encircled and had to retreat with heavy casualties.
 Furthermore, 300 recruits were sent to Selydove to get basic training on the frontline during the battle.

 During the battle for the city, footage of several possible Russian war crimes surfaced.
 Ukraine's Prosecutor General Office launched an investigation into the reported murder of two women in a residential sector that likely was under Russian control, the shooting of a civilian car that caused injury, and the execution of four Ukrainian National Guard POWs.